Arnhem Weavers Workshop

 their skills through workshops

-at galleries and museums.
+gallery) and museums.

 These women are expert at utilising a